 EQC is working with a range of social, health and welfare agencies to identify vulnerable people whose repairs should be given priority.

-Opting out of CHRP
+11. Learn about opting out of CHRP

 If you choose to, you can opt out of the Canterbury Home Repair Programme and manage your own repairs.